This is the fifth interview in my Classical Conversations Series and today British concert pianist Leon McCawley is in the spotlight.

 Leon has given many highly acclaimed recitals in notable venues around the world including the Wigmore Hall, Queen Elizabeth Hall, Berlin Philharmonie, Prague Rudolfinum, Vienna Musikverein, Lincoln Center and Kumho Recital Hall.
 He can be frequently heard on BBC Radio 3 both in performance and interview, most recently Live from the Wigmore Hall and on The Genius of Mozart.
 In April 2011 he performed the Complete Mozart Piano Sonatas over one weekend at King’s Place, London.

-Leon performs regularly with many of the top British orchestras including the Academy of St Martin-in-the-Fields, London Philharmonic, Royal Philharmonic, City of Birmingham Symphony, Hallé, Northern Sinfonia and Philharmonia Orchestras.
+Leon performs regularly with many British orchestras including the Academy of St Martin-in-the-Fields, London Philharmonic, Royal Philharmonic, City of Birmingham Symphony, Hallé, Northern Sinfonia and Philharmonia Orchestras.
 He made his fifth appearance at BBC Proms at the Royal Albert Hall in July 2009 performing Finzi’s Grand Fantasia and Toccata with BBC Philharmonic and Vassily Sinaisky.

 Further afield, Leon has made concerto appearances with, amongst others, Adelaide Symphony, Cincinnati Symphony, Dallas Symphony, Malaysian Philharmonic, Minnesota Orchestra, Netherlands Philharmonic, Philadelphia Orchestra and Vienna Symphony and worked with conductors such as Mark Elder, Daniele Gatti, Paavo Järvi, Andrew Litton, Kurt Masur, Gianandrea Noseda, Sakari Oramo and Simon Rattle.